 How to deregister in Germany without speaking German?

 Just fill out the German deregistration form online.
 Just scroll below to fill out the deregistration form.
 It only takes 1-2 minutes.
 We will then automatically transfer your data onto the German official deregistration form called ‘Abmeldeformular’.
 After you have filled out the deregistration form online, we will immediately send you with an email with the filled-out deregistration form as a PDF.
-You also get the empty landlord confirmation form (the document is called Wohnungsgeberbestätigung).
-Your landlord must fill out this form and sign it (your landlord is legally obliged to do this).
-Then put both forms into an envelope and send the forms to your German registration office (Bürgeramt / Meldebehörde).
+Make a copy of your passport.
+Put everything into an envelope and send it to your German registration office (Bürgeramt / Meldebehörde).

 When do I have to deregister?